 All research studies involve the use of the scientific method, which is a mathematical and experimental technique used to conduct experiments by developing and testing a hypothesis or a prediction about an outcome.
 Simply put, a hypothesis is a suggested solution to a problem.
 It includes elements that are expressed in terms of relationships with each other to explain a condition or an assumption that hasn’t been verified using facts.1 The typical steps in a scientific method include developing such a hypothesis, testing it through various methods, and then modifying it based on the outcomes of the experiments.

-A research hypothesis can be defined as a specific, testable prediction about the anticipated results of a study.2 Hypotheses help guide the research process and supplement the aim of the study.
+A research hypothesis can be defined as a specific, testable prediction about the anticipated results of a study.2 Research hypotheses help guide the research process and supplement the aim of the study.
 After several rounds of testing, hypotheses can help develop scientific theories.3 Hypotheses are often written as if-then statements.

 Here are two hypothesis examples: